-5.8.6.3 Taking frequent readings using a permanent fitting: A permanent fitting may be installed in the reclaimer wall, as shown in Figure 20, for taking frequent static-pressure readings.
+5.8.6.3 Taking frequent readings using a permanent fitting: A permanent fitting may be installed in the reclaimer wall, as shown in Figure 21, for taking frequent static-pressure readings.
 Permanent fittings must have a barb to accommodate the 3/16" ID tubing and have a means of sealing the fitting when the manometer is not in use.
 Use silicone sealer or other sealant to seal around the fitting to prevent leaks.
 The fitting should be capable of being capped when the manometer tube is removed.
 Sealing the fitting will prevent leaks that alter the reclaimer's separation efficiency.
 Air drawn into the reclaimer will cause carryover of good media to the dust collector.

-5.8.7 Adjust the slide rule to align the zero with the fluid level.
-Refer to the upper part of Figure 21.

-5.8.8 Open cabinet doors and turn the exhauster ON.
+- 5.8.7 Adjust the slide rule to align the zero with the fluid level.
+Refer to the upper part of Figure 22. - 5.8.8 Open cabinet doors and turn the exhauster ON.
 The negative (static) pressure will move fluid in the tube.
-NOTE: Readings must be taken with the cabinet doors open and with the exhauster running.

-5.8.9 To find the static pressure, add the number of inches the fluid travels up one column to the inches the fluid travels down the other column.
-Refer to the example in Figure 21.

-5.8.10 After taking the readings, replace the needle protector.
+NOTE: Readings must be taken with the cabinet doors open and with the exhauster running. - 5.8.9 To find the static pressure, add the number of inches the fluid travels up one column to the inches the fluid travels down the other column.
+Refer to the example in Figure 22. - 5.8.10 After taking the readings, replace the needle protector.
 Close the manometer valves and store the manometer in the original container in a clean area.
 NOTE: If the manometer installation is permanent, the manometer may remain on the reclaimer body after the valves are closed.

+5.9 Foot Shelf, Ergonomic Models Only

+5.9.1 Raise the shelf to remove pressure from the locating pins and remove the pins.
+Adjust the shelf height and insert the pins.